PandasThumb/pandasthumb.github.io/_posts/2019/2019-12-06-Is-Algorithmic Specified-Complexity-Useless-for-Analyzing-Evolution.md

 points to the concept of Algorithmic Specified Complexity, arguing that this is the essential part of the proof that Complex Specified Information is conserved, and hence that observation of this version of CSI implies Design.
-There has been much discussion here and at The Skeptical Zone of the technical issues with ASC -- is it conserved or is it not?

 </p><p>
 But no one has asked